voidbit404/voidbit404/README.md

 # About Me

 Hello!
-I'm **Giovani**, a passionate coder who loves programming for fun.
+I'm **Giovani**, a passionate coder and security enthusiast who enjoys programming, building tools, and exploring systems.

-I enjoy exploring Linux by customizing my environment, optimizing system performance, and building setups customized based on my requirements.
-I also experiment with compilers to see how code can be transformed, optimized, and protected.
-For me, coding is not just work — it's a playground for learning, building, and discovering new possibilities.
+I like experimenting with Linux, customizing my environment, and optimizing workflows for performance and productivity.
+My main setup is a **Fedora + Hyprland** environment built around a minimal, keyboard-driven workflow.

+I am also interested in **penetration testing and vulnerability research**, especially understanding how systems fail and how vulnerabilities appear in real-world applications.

+Things I enjoy doing:

+- Discovering vulnerabilities such as **SQL Injection (SQLi)**
+- Finding **Cross-Site Scripting (XSS)** issues
+- Testing **Remote Code Execution (RCE)** vectors
+- Identifying **server misconfigurations and insecure deployments**
+- Performing **reconnaissance and attack surface mapping**
+- Discovering **exposed credentials and sensitive configuration files**

+I often search for **credentials leaks across different frameworks and technologies**, not limited to `.env` files but also various configuration files used by many frameworks and applications.

+For every vulnerability or issue discovered, I enjoy writing **clear technical reports explaining the impact and reproduction steps**.

+Most of my workflow relies on **custom-built tools** that I develop myself for recon, scanning, and vulnerability discovery.

 ---

 # Operating System Experience

-I work with multiple operating systems to fit my projects and experiments:
+I work with multiple operating systems depending on the project or experiment.

-- **Fedora (Primary)** – my main OS for everything: daily development, fully customized workflow, and system optimization
+- **Fedora (Primary)** – main OS for development and security research
-- **Arch Linux** – used occasionally for experiments and learning system internals
+- **Arch Linux** – experimentation and learning system internals
-- **Kali Linux** – for fun labs and testing various tools
+- **Kali Linux** – security labs and pentesting environments
-- **Windows** – mainly for RDP testing and occasional software deployment
+- **Windows** – RDP testing and deployment tasks
-- **VM Labs** – sandboxed environments for testing scripts, compilers, and builds
+- **VM Labs** – isolated environments for exploit testing and experiments

 ### Preferred Setup

-**Fedora + Hyprland** — fully customized, minimal, keyboard-driven, and optimized for performance.
+**Fedora + Hyprland** — minimal, customized, and optimized for speed.

 ---